VinitTomar/MEAN/simple_video_player/README.md

 3. Navigate to the directory, where app this app is extracted, by using `cd` command in terminal or command prompt.
 4. Run `npm install` command to install the dependencies for this app.
 5. When all the dependencies will the installed, rum `ng serve -o ` to run this app.
+6. Make sure that `port 4200` is available to use, if not the use `--port <custom-port-number>` for available port number.

+## This application is test in over google chrome and the same is adviced to the user for best experience.